New LP-based Upper Bounds in the Rate-vs.-Distance Problem for Linear Codes: Introduction

 Although we are still unable to reach our main goal and derive better {\em asymptotic} bounds, there is good reason for hope.
-There are several different approaches to the proof of the MRRW bound, each using a different set of tools.
+Over forty years since it was proved, the first MRRW bound is still the best upper bound that we have for a large range of parameters.
+Over the years this bound has been reproved using various tools and techniques.
 These include, properties of Krawtchouk polynomials \cite{mceliece1977new}, analysis of Boolean functions (e.g., \cite{friedman2005generalized,navon2005delsarte,navon2009linear, samorodnitsky2021one}), and spectral \cite{barg2006spectral} as well as functional \cite{barg2008functional} analysis.
-We believe that it is a viable and promising direction to extend proofs of the MRRW bound to our multivariate LP family.
+We believe that it is a viable and promising direction to extend proofs of the first MRRW bound to our multivariate LP family.
 We are hopeful that this will lead to stronger bounds on the rate of linear codes.
+We focus here on binary codes, however our methods can be extended to $q$-ary codes as well.